timothymillar/TEFingerprint/docs/usage.rst

    tails to be included (defaults to ``38``).
 -  ``--tempdir`` by default, the intermediate files are written to a temporary directory that is automatically removed when the pipeline is completed.
-These files can be saved by manually specifying a directory with theis option.
+There may be limited temporary space on some systems in this option should be used.
+If this option is used the intermediate files will not be automatically removed.
--  ``--mate-element-tag`` by default, the same tag used to store repeat element names associated with each read is ``ME`` (Mate Element).
+-  ``--mate-element-tag`` by default, the sam-tag used to store repeat element names associated with each read is ``ME`` (Mate Element).
-   This can be changed with the option.
+   An alternative tag can be specified with this option.

 The output file ``informative.bam`` contains informative reads mapped to the reference genome.
 Each of these reads is tagged with the repeat element that